Stopping system-versioning on a system-versioned temporal table

 Setting SYSTEM_VERSIONING = OFF

-Stop system-versioning if you want to perform specific maintenance operations on temporal table or if you don't need a versioned table anymore.
-As a result of this operation you will get two independent tables:
+Stop system-versioning if you want to perform specific maintenance operations on a temporal table or don't need a versioned table anymore.
+Because of this operation, you get two independent tables:

 History table as a regular table

-- History Table will stop caturing the updates for the duration of SYSTEM_VERSIONING = OFF.
+- History Table stops capturing the updates during SYSTEM_VERSIONING = OFF.

 - No data loss happens on the temporal table when you setSYSTEM_VERSIONING = OFF or drop the SYSTEM_TIME period.

-- When you set SYSTEM_VERSIONING = OFF and do not remove drop the SYSTEM_TIME period, the system will continue to update the period columns for every insert and update operation.
-Deletes on current table will be permanent.
+- When you set SYSTEM_VERSIONING = OFF and don't remove drop the SYSTEM_TIME period, the system continues to update the period columns for every insert and update operation.
+Deletes on the current table are permanent.

-- Drop the SYSTEM_TIME period to remove the period columns completely.
+- Drop the SYSTEM_TIME period to delete the period columns.

-- When you set SYSTEM_VERSIONING = OFF, all users that have sufficient permissions will be able to modify schema and content of history table or even to permanently delete the history table.
+- When you set, SYSTEM_VERSIONING = OFF, all users with sufficient permissions can modify the schema and content of the history table or even permanently delete the history table.

 Permanently remove SYSTEM_VERSIONING

-This example permanently removes SYSTEM_VERSIONING and removes the period columns completely.
+This example permanently removes SYSTEM_VERSIONING and deletes the period columns.
 Removing the period columns is optional.